 Apache HTTP server’s default document root is /var/www/html/ on Debian and the main configuration file is /etc/apache2/apache2.conf.
 Additional configuration files are found in the /etc/apache2 directory and the directory hireacrchy as follows.

 /etc/apache2/ |-- apache2.conf | `-- ports.conf |-- mods-enabled | |-- *.load | `-- *.conf |-- conf-enabled | `-- *.conf `-- sites-enabled `-- *.conf

 MariaDB is the drop in replacement of MySQL server, developed by the original developers of MySQL to stay and have open source RDBMS.
 MariaDB is now one of the most popular database servers in the world.

 To install MariaDB, run the following command

-apt-get -y install mariadb-server
+sudo apt-get -y install mariadb-server mariadb-client

-Next is to make MariaDB secure by using “mysql_secure_installation” command.
+Secure, MariaDB server using “mysql_secure_installation” command.

 This command enables you to improve the security of your MariaDB installation in the following ways: